 Live Action TV

-- The Muppets would often have ordinary-seeming objects such as vegetables suddenly sprout faces and start singing.
+- The Muppets would often have ordinary-seeming objects such as vegetables suddenly sprout faces and start singing and cracking wise.

 - Oliver Wendell Jones' Banana 2000 computer from Bloom County.
 Not intended to be an animate object, it frequently was sentient.

 - On occasion Garfield will use a talking scale, which will naturally make a fat joke.

 - While we won't get into a debate over whether Hobbes counts, Calvin''s TV got in a few good ones, always quietly to itself:

 Calvin: What does this mean, "religion is the opiate of the masses"?

 TV: It means Karl Marx hadn't seen anything yet.

 - To say nothing of the Ouija Board he was messing around with in a later strip: